-Neil and Karen inspire guests in those remote regions to learn more how to create your own documentary.
-Karen is a television director and producer with passion for travel and natural history.
-In 20 years at the BBC’s Natural History Unit, she made wildlife films in almost every environment: form the rainforests of the Congo to the deserts of Libya, Syria and Jordan; from the icy peaks of the Andes to the swamps of the Amazon; from erupting volcanoes in the Caribbean to the extraordinary lives of crocodiles in Australia and South Africa.
-Karen will give talks, master classes and offer advice throughout the voyage, helping guests to create their own lasting souvenir of an amazing polar experience.
-Neil Nightingale has a 30 year career as a director, producer and executive in wildlife television.
-He now concentrates on innovative wildlife projects across a range of media, including films for the cinema, 3D giant screen films, live events, 4D experiences and immersive exhibitions.
+Neil and Karen inspire guests in those remote regions to learn more about how to create your own documentary.
+Karen is a television director and producer with a passion for travel and natural history.
+In 20 years at the BBC’s Natural History Unit, she made wildlife films in almost every environment: from the rainforests of the Congo to the deserts of Libya, Syria and Jordan; from the icy peaks of the Andes to the swamps of the Amazon; from erupting volcanoes in the Caribbean to the extraordinary lives of crocodiles in Australia and South Africa.
+Karen will give talks, masterclasses and offer advice throughout the voyage, helping guests to create their own lasting souvenir of an amazing polar experience.
+Neil Nightingale has a 30-year career as a director, producer, and executive in wildlife television.
+He now concentrates on innovative wildlife projects across a range of media, including films for the cinema, 3D giant-screen films, live events, 4D experiences and immersive exhibitions.
 His latest film is Earth – One Amazing Day, an epic journey to experience the world’s wildlife wonders through a single day.

 With the unique ONE CLUB alumni program of One Ocean Expeditions, an incredible booking benefit kicks in.
 Every passenger who travels on one departure receives 10% off additional voyage prices, a complimentary cabin upgrade, and delightful travel benefits.
 Learn more about the: One Club Loyalty Program.